Internet Explorer is not supported. Please use another browser such as Chrome, Safari, Firefox, or Edge.

 During this event we will ask: is it possible to look at matter as an ally in building our life?
 We will consider the knowledge embedded in matter to put in crisis the modern paradigm that considers it as an inert stock of resources available at human disposal, a passive material, a subjugated symbol of unjust power structures, or even as a weaponized tool.

-The online event is hosted by st(r)ay (Silvia Susanna, Alice Pontiggia and Steffie De Gaetano) and invites directors Susan Shuppli and Pelin Tan.
+The online event is hosted by st(r)ay (Silvia Susanna, Alice Pontiggia and Steffie De Gaetano) and invites directors Susan Schuppli and Pelin Tan.
 Introduction by Magnus Ericsson.

 wóyde Cineforum is an experimental research tool working through the formula film projection + collective discussion.
 It is also both the name of the (mainly) digital place where the practice is activated, as well as a mutual learning practice for deepening the knowledge that can stem from collective confrontation in a safe space.